 Wild Indigo (Baptisia australis), a member of the Fabaceae (Bean Family), is a herbaceous perennial that grows to 5 feet tall and blooms in the spring and summer with blue/purple flowers.
 These plants have historically been used for dye (indigo), hence the name.

 More information about this plant can be on this blog post.

-The genus name from the Greek word for dye and species name means southern (Missouri Botanical Garden).
+The genus name, Baptisia, comes from the Greek word for dye and the species name, australis, means southern (Missouri Botanical Garden).